 Check Outlet Airflow.
-Measure and record the air flow from each outlet with a Turbo-Meter (refer to Tech Note 113, How to Measure Outlet Airflow, for more information).
-Place the Turbo-Meter against each outlet, centered as best possible and record the "knots".
-Multiply the knots by 2 to obtain CFM, then sum all the outlets.
+Measure and record the air flow from each outlet with a velocimeter (refer to Technote 113, How to Measure Outlet Airflow, for more information).
+Place the velocimeter against each outlet, centered as best possible and record the "knots".
+Convert the knots to CFM with the calculations provided in Technote 113, then sum all the outlets.
 The sum is the total airflow; this can be compared to the outlet indicated by the amperage.
 A significant difference could indicate duct leakage.